Nominate a deserving Hoosier!

 The Coleman-Staples Award is inspired by this quote and is presented to an individual who has committed themselves to being “a dedicated fighter for civil rights.”
 No matter their career, they are continuing the legacy of Dr. Martin Luther King, Jr. They have picked up the torch and continued Dr. King’s work.
 Their efforts are focused on ensuring all people are afforded their civil rights and have equal access to opportunities.
 Like Dr. Thornbrough and Dr. King, this individual ensures both personally and professionally that the work they do is centered around humanity.

-Submissions for the MLK 2024 awards will open soon.
+Submissions for the MLK 2024 are now open and will close December 2, 2024.
 The winner(s) will be notified by email no later than December 27, 2023.